Adsplatter/Adsplatter/README.md

 With Adsplatter, you can **create paid campaigns** to promote your project, product, or company — or **earn money by displaying ads** from others.

-It's a win-win!
+It's a win-win — just sign up and start earning today.

-Just sign up and start earning today!
+It takes less than five minutes!

 #### Visit the website